wyhwong/PyConHK2024-PyTorch-Lightning/README.md

 ## Time to Skip Tedious Steps – Spare Efforts with PyTorch Lightning

-This is the code repository for demo on usage of PyTorch Lightning.
-The purpose is for illustration for "Time to Skip Tedious Steps – Spare Efforts with PyTorch Lightning" in PyCon Hong Kong 2024.
+This repository demonstrates the usage of PyTorch Lightning, designed to support the talk "Time to Skip Tedious Steps – Spare Efforts with PyTorch Lightning" at PyCon Hong Kong 2024.
+The goal is to showcase how PyTorch Lightning can simplify and accelerate deep learning workflows, allowing developers to focus on innovation rather than boilerplate code.

 <div align="center">